Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tucs

 MARRAKECH: My very enthusiastic daughter Lilly who is almost 11 who embrace travelling with open arms and Ludo, an eight-year-old boy who doesn’t get impressed easily.
 He also worries about all the details I can’t explain but reassuringly tells him he would have to wait and see till he gets there.

-On the plane from London to Marrakech there was a sense of good atmosphere and we landed in the evening and the airport lit up with its impressive architecture.
+On the plane to Marrakech there was a sense of good atmosphere and we landed in the evening and the airport lit up with its impressive architecture.
 But I wasn’t impressed yet.
 As an experienced traveller it takes more than the airport to wow me.

 We queued for almost an hour to get out of security and then to the taxi line.
 It was chaos.
 I had been told that the haggling starts there.
 Every price can be discussed and we soon agreed and I was given the oldest driver, quite likely 75 years old with a hat and a sore throat.
 He stuffed us into his car which was the most dodgy car of them all.
 That certainly woke the kids up and on the way there we passed grandmas and whole families with new-borns on scooters, very different to our Norwegian roots.